 - Students dropping classes must complete and return the necessary withdrawal forms to the Admissions & Records Office or drop online before they can be eligible for a refund. - Refund requests are submitted electronically through connectColumbia.
-The Online Refund Request Form link is listed on the Student Menu under the Financial Information heading.
-It is also available through the Online Forms page.
+The Fee Refund Request link is available online on the Admissions & Records website under Student Online Forms.
 Students without internet access may request a hard copy form from the Business Services Office. - Students will not be responsible for requesting refunds for classes cancelled by the College. - A ten dollar (\$10) administrative processing fee is charged once per term for enrollment fee refunds except in the case of a class cancelled by the College.
 (Title 5, Section 58508) - Processing of refunds by the college Business Services Office may take up to 8 weeks. - If fees or tuition are paid by check, a refund will not be processed until the check has cleared the bank. - Payments by cash or check are refunded by check.
 Payments by credit card are refunded to the card used if possible.